Biography:

 Reactions to European Infiltration

-19th - 20th Century This book deals with the background to
+This book deals with the background to European presence in

-understanding the policies and politics of the region in the 19 th and
+the region in the 19 th and 20th centuries.

-Trade in the Senegambia
+Trade in the Senegambia Region:

-From the 12th to the Early 20th Century This book deals with
+From the 12th to the Early 20th Century

-the local and trans-continental trading activities in the Senegambia
+This book deals with the local and trans-continental trading

-Region.
-In this exposition, Patience Sonko-Godwin depicts trade as an
+activities in the Senegambia Region.
+In this exposition, Patience

-agent of change and transposition of cultures from one state to
+of cultures from one state to another and from one continent

-another and from one continent to another.
-She delves into aspects of
+to another.
+She delves into aspects of the Trans-Atlantic

-from the Senegambia Region (Senegal, The Gambia and the environs) were
+Senegambia Region (Senegal, The Gambia and the environs) were

 forcefully transported to Europe, the Americas, and the Caribbean.

-Although they were subjected to dehumanising treatment in captivity,
+Although they were subjected to dehumanising treatment in

-new ones.
+while adopting new ones.

-Structures in the Pre-Colonial Period: Patience Sonko-Godwin
+Social and Political Structures in the Pre-Colonial Period:

-discusses the social and political structures of the major ethnic
+Patience Sonko-Godwin discusses the social and political structures

-groups in the Senegambia Region and attempts to present a synthetic
+of the major ethnic groups in the Senegambia Region and attempts

-approach to the study of their organisations in the pre-colonial
+to present a synthetic approach to the study of their organisations

 |